From cannibals to cappuccinos - times have changed on Tasmania's Macquarie Harbour.

 - Macquarie Harbour/Gordon River Cruises leave from Strahan

-- RAA Members receive 10% dicount on cruises with World Heritage Cruises.
+- RAA Members receive 10% dicount on pre-purchased tickets for cruises with World Heritage Cruises.
 For more information click here.

 - Morning cruises depart at 9am, returning at 2.45pm (daily).
 Afternoon cruises depart at 3pm, returning at 8.30pm.